Public Transport as Public Space: Call for visiting fellows

 Please send your application package as a single pdf document via e-mail with the keyword:

 In order to apply, please submit an up to date curriculum vitae in 1-2 pages and a research and activity plan of not more than 1.500 words.
 This should lay down how your past and planned activities relate both to the PUTSPACE project, and to the envisioned hosting institution(s), and shall include a detailed outline of the projected final output in terms of joint publications, events, applications etc., as well as outline the planned activities during the fellowship and set the time schedule for carrying out those tasks.
-Applicants are encouraged to get in touch with PUTSPACE members directly prior to applying to discuss initial fellowship ideas.
+Due to uncertainties connected to the global COVID-19 pandemic, all applicants are encouraged to get in touch with PUTSPACE members directly prior to applying to discuss their planned activities as well as possibly changing restrictions at host institutions.
+In-person stays at hosting institutions remain the default fellowship format.
+However, applicants are welcome to propose and shortly outline contingency strategies in the case of further travel and/or labour restrictions.

 By submitting the application, you consent to the processing of your personal data for the purpose of the application procedure.